stefano-rgc/glitch_add_and_remove/README.md

 ```
 $python3 polypatch_A4.py  model.amdl
 ```
-Extra documentation can be accessed via
+Extra documentation can be accessed from within Python via

 ```
 >>> help(polypatch_A4)